 So, since being diagnosed with Coeliac Disease, and having to go Gluten Free, I thought I’d give it a try by making some.

-I used Edmond’s Gluten Free Flour (I bought mine from Countdown), and felt it really worked well.
+I used Edmond’s Gluten Free Flour and felt it really worked well.
 The “biscuits” cooked quicker than regular flour, so didn’t get that golden glow.
 Also, they were extremely crunchy.
 Nothing wrong with that, but sometimes I like mine a little chewy.

 INGREDIENTS

-5 cups grated cheese (Tasty is best, but I used Edam)
+500 grams grated cheese (Tasty is best, but I sometimes use Edam)

 1 teaspoon salt